AlinaBrode/am_lang/docs/plans.md

   * in our current word set there is no exceptions with stress
 * customization of the piglet for each page: make a bubble for piglet in which it says something important for the page
 * welcome page: references styling (default higlight and hover)
+* when there is popup, button "hide/show navigation panel" looks weird